What is Concussion?

 It is important to see a physician with specialty training in concussion management if you suspect a concussion may have occurred.

-If you wish to make an appointment to be treated at the Concussion Management Center, please call (631) 476-4323.
+To make an appointment with concussion specialist at St. Charles Hospital's Concussion Management Center, please call (631) 476-6797.

 School districts interested in concussion education and/or baseline testing, please call (631) 476-5606.